Mechanical filter: Resonator modes

 It is usually possible for a mechanical part to vibrate in a number of different modes, however the design will be based on a particular vibrational mode and the designer will take steps to try to restrict the resonance to this mode.
 As well as the straightforward longitudinal mode some others which are used include flexural mode, torsional mode, radial mode and drumhead mode.

 Modes are numbered according to the number of half-wavelengths in the vibration.
 Some modes exhibit vibrations in more than one direction (such as drumhead mode which has two) and consequently the mode number consists of more than one number.
 When the vibration is in one of the higher modes, there will be multiple nodes on the resonator where there is no motion.
 For some types of resonator, this can provide a convenient place to make a mechanical attachment for structural support.
 Wires attached at nodes will have no effect on the vibration of the resonator or the overall filter response.
 In figure 5, some possible anchor points are shown as wires attached at the nodes.
-The modes shown are (5a) the second longitudinal mode fixed at one end, (5b) the first torsional mode, (5c) the second torsional mode, (5d) the second flexural mode, (5e) first radial expansion mode and (5f) first radially symmetric drumhead mode.